Nuno-Jesus/Make-A-Make/README.md

 	...
 endif
 </pre>
 Both <code>ARG1</code> and <code>ARG2</code> are expanded to its values.
-If any of the inner values are diferent, the directive evaluates to true, false otherwise.
+If any of the inner values are different, the directive evaluates to true or false otherwise.

 For example: